RefractNetwork/Build-A-Bot/backend-rvc/README.md

 npm install
 ```

+### Add Models
+Create a `models` dir in `backend-rvc` and a subdir for each model.
+Each subdir should be named after the model name, with the `model.pth` and `model.index` files inside.

 ### Set ElevenLabs API Key Environment Variable
 In `backend-rvc` create a `.env` file and set your API Key in it as follows:
 ```bash